 Science cannot be defined in only one way; it is a kind of inquiry that never finds complete description.
-Thinking and verifying one's thought has always been a part of the human experience; we have always observed, found patterns, argued and systematized, but science puts these things into a specific order and demands a certain kind of verification for its assertions.
+Thinking and verifying one's thought have always been a part of the human experience; we have always observed, found patterns, argued and systematized, but science puts these things into a specific order and demands a certain kind of verification for its assertions.
 It is thus a natural ability to order that comprises science, and it is not foreign to any people, though it emerges gradually over long periods.
 Saying that there was no science here or there – then or later – is misleading, but because neither our particular ordering, nor method, was present in the ancient world, we must say that science did not exist in antiquity.
 Still, it existed in pieces.
 The root of the word is scio, a Latin verb meaning “to know.”
 Modern science is an attempt at knowledge of a given subject through reason and verification, relying on probabilities.
 It attempts to reason about the likelihood of a given event or process.
 In knowing the probabilities of things, science allows humans to control their environment and manipulate specific processes in that endeavor.
 Science has many geneses: political, social, economic, geographic, ethnographic and intellectual, but as Bernard Pullman points out science cannot flourish without free expression, a willingness to consider different theories, openness toward debate and tolerance from public authorities.[i]
 It is a body of theoretical knowledge that employs technology in the solution of problems and the current belief about the nature of reality.
 It is a rigorous and precise attempt to attain and understand an assumed objective reality, and as such it filters out speculation, conjecture and imagined beliefs in favor of empirical verification of hypotheses.
 Its reach extends to almost every human endeavor: physics, medicine, politics, economics et alia.
 Science has made the human family master of nearly all of the earth and because it did not exist in its complete form in antiquity, it is necessary to provide a tentative definition, one that will allow us to see in some measure and how ancient inquiry survives in contemporary scientific analysis.
 This text focuses specifically on physics, and so our definition must center around physical change, a central unifying principle and a system that explains how that principle functions in the universe.

 Science is a manner of understanding the behavior of nature, using deductive reasoning in the form of logic or mathematics to establish hypotheses.
 It empirically verifies these hypotheses through a process of experimentation, which involves understanding the interactions of things in material reality – other belief systems notwithstanding.
 Here is a tentative, general definition of science that is useful for understanding the continuity between ancient and modern methods for understanding.
 G.E.R.
 Lloyd claimed [ii] that science is “certain investigations that are continuous with what is normally included in our term science [which were] initiated in ancient Greece”, yet while valuable and accurate, Lloyd’s perspective leads to R.K.
 French’s suggestion [iii] that “to see science in antiquity we need to have a definition of science so broad as to be meaningless.”
 Our tentative definition is needed in order to begin discussion and to refrain from meaninglessness.
 It is not complete, but it allows a discussion about what may be called "ancient science.”